ayurmedia/atom-sync/README.md

 * Watch water flows.

 ### Notice ###
-* Password based login is not supported—at least yet, you have to [assign your key file](https://www.linode.com/docs/security/use-public-key-authentication-with-ssh) and better host name in .ssh/config in advanced.
+* You have to [assign your key file](https://www.linode.com/docs/security/use-public-key-authentication-with-ssh) and better host name in .ssh/config in advanced.
 Try to [Simplify Your Life With an SSH Config File](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/).
+* For password based login you must install [sshpass](https://gist.github.com/arunoda/7790979) and set the `shell` property to  `/usr/bin/sshpass -p password ssh -o StrictHostKeyChecking=no -l username ` in the configuration file.

 ### Config File (and Tutorial) ###
 > .sync-config.cson